andrewt3000/MachineLearning/cnn4Images.md

 Object classification - identifying an object in an image.
 Localization - drawing a bounding box around an object.
 One or fixed number of objects.
 Detection - drawing a bounding box around an unlimited number of objects.
 Semantic segmentation - Label every pixel between classes.
 Don’t distinguish between different instances.
 Instance segmentation - Segment between different instances of objects.
 Image cpationing - describing the objects in an image.
-CNNs can be used for self driving cars.

 ### Object Classification.
 State of the art research papers
 [Gradient-based learning applied to document recognition](http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf)